Do I Need a Divorce Lawyer if We Agree on Everything?

 Complications Concerning Property

-When You Might Not Need an Attorney
+When You Might Not Need a Divorce Attorney

-You may not need an divorce lawyer if you and your spouse elect mediation instead of formal litigation.
+You may not need a divorce lawyer if you and your spouse elect mediation instead of formal litigation.
 Mediation is a non-confrontational process in which you and your spouse hire a mediator who guides you and your spouse through the process of reaching an amicable divorce agreement.
-Additionally, you may not need an attorney if you and your spouse are pursuing a mutual uncontested divorce following a short marriage and if you and your spouse share no assets.
+Additionally, you may not need an attorney if you and your spouse are pursuing a mutual uncontested divorce following a short marriage and if you and your spouse share no marital assets.

 Talk with an Experienced Pennsylvania Divorce Attorney